 Want to give Melissa the chance to explore 3D aspects instead of just using pre-existing materials

-Learning Objectives of undergraduate students: where linear simulation failed to help with misconceptions, a user controlled simulation may help
+Learning Objectives of undergraduate students: what are the key difficult concepts, where linear simulation failed to help with misconceptions, a user controlled simulation may help

+Let students identify the problem by adjusting the environment/parameter

 Add agency for simulation to see how it breaks the simulation?
 (Game-fication aspect)

 Is simulation exists in real parameters, would we be able to address the misconceptions?

+Another possibility: construct simulation like a game, but no rewards and no character : more realistic

 Are we targeting a specific audience and is it a good idea to stay close to their curricula and drive visuals towards that?